Clarkson-Applied-Data-Science/Top-Music-Analysis-Final-Project/README.md

  - Beats Per Minute (Tempo)
  - Song Duration
  - Explicit Label

-As well as some more convoluted analysis such as
+As well as some more convoluted analysis such as:
  - Dancibility
  - Energy
  - Genre